microlomaniac/ESPHome-Epson-Projector-Serial-To-MQTT-bridge/README.md

 This project assumes you have installed the following;

-- Home Assistant (tested on Home Assistant OS version, on a RPi4)
+- Home Assistant (tested on Home Assistant OS version and Docker container, on a RPi4)
-- MQTT broker (I use mosquitto) (actually I believe this is optional when using the integrated ESPHome API)
+- MQTT broker AND/OR ESPHome HA integration
 - ESPHome, used to configure the ESP8266, and for Over The Air (OTA) updates to the code.

 ## Bill of materials